M.A. Courses

 Description: This course will focus on one or a related set of authors and their texts as well as the criticism surrounding their works.

-ENGL 6067 Studies in Literature and Film
+INGL 6067 Studies in Literature and Film

 Credit hours: 3